cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 # CICS bundle

-The CICS bundle template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy and undeploy bundles from CICS:
+The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy and undeploy bundles from CICS:

 * `Deploy` - Resolves variables in the new version of the bundle, undeploys the BUNDLE resource in CICS, then deploys the new version of the BUNDLE resource in CICS.
 * `Disable` - Disables the BUNDLE resource in CICS.